 How can I maintain centralized visibility into the NSX-T and beyond?

-It’s essential to have accurate visibility into which apps are running and their dependencies, real-time traffic flows, and access rules.
+It’s essential to have accurate visibility into security and connectivity, including which apps are running and their dependencies, real-time traffic flows, network objects, and access rules.
 But even more important, is to have a single view of the entire network so you can apply end-to-end consistent and effective segmentation and achieve faster resolution of security and connectivity incidents.

-Tufin topology map gives you a greater understanding of NSX-T in relation to the entire IT environment, how traffic traverses, and the vast amount of network objects (e.g. BGP, FWs, switches, routers, etc.) across the various routes.
-You’ll be able to automatically detect and troubleshoot broken connectivity or misconfigured rules using Tufin’s path analysis.
+Using Tufin topology map, you can understand NSX-T in the context of the entire IT environment, how traffic traverses, and the numerous network objects (e.g. BGP, FWs, switches, routers, etc.) across the different routes.
+You’ll be able to automatically detect and troubleshoot broken connectivity or misconfigured rules using Tufin’s path analysis and display of blocking rules.

-As a security best practice, it’s recommended to avoid rule cluttering which can create security risks.
+As a security best practice, it’s recommended to avoid rule cluttering which can impact manageability and performance and create security risks.

 Tufin provides meta-data for each rule, for example, the last time a rule was modified, if it’s fully/partially shadowed, rule owners, etc., to help you make an educated decision when the time comes to re-certify or decommission the rule.
 If needed, you can open a ticket and assign it to the rule’s owners, asking to re-certify the rule.